 - a.
-Retail, food, accommodations, entertainment, recreation, health care, personal services and other businesses and services that cater primarily to the local population, travelers and short-term visitors shall be encouraged to locate within the EPBD High-Profile Commercial and Shopping Centre District areas as shown on the Future Land Use Map (Map 7B) and the Emerald Park Future Growth and Intensification Areas (Map 15). - b.
-Large format retail, commercial and light industrial uses shall also be encouraged to locate within the EPBD, primarily within the Industrial District areas as shown on the Future Land Use Map (Map 7B). - c.
+Retail, food, accommodations, entertainment, recreation, health care, personal services and other businesses and services that cater primarily to the local population, travelers and short-term visitors shall be encouraged to locate within the EPBD Commercial District areas as shown on the Future Land Use Map (Map 7B) and the Emerald Park Future Growth and Intensification Areas (Map 15). - b.
+Large format retail and commercial uses shall also be encouraged to locate within the EPBD, primarily within the Commercial District areas as shown on the Future Land Use Map (Map 7B). - bb.
+Light industrial uses shall also be encouraged to locate within the EPBD, primarily within the Industrial District Areas as shown on the Future Land Use Map (Map 7B). - c.
 Infill development shall be promoted within all areas of the EPBD, especially within the Intensification Area shown on Map 15.